 If you are new to human subjects research, the IRB process can be overwhelming.
 This checklist will help you get started.
 Please reach out to the IRB Office if you need additional assistance.
 Our office has standing office hours on Wednesdays from 11am -12:30pm.

-If you are a student, find a faculty adviser.
-Faculty advisers are responsible for monitoring all aspects of student research; student research cannot be submitted without a faculty adviser/mentor.
+Faculty advisers/mentors are responsible for monitoring all aspects of student research; student research cannot be submitted without a faculty adviser/mentor.
 This individual will need to satisfy all investigator credentialing requirements.

-Local protocol check lists are available on the Templates & Check Lists page.
+Templates and check lists are available on the Templates & Check Lists page.

 Obtain necessary permissions.
 These may be letters of support for non-Wright State University locations, database access permissions, and/or rights to use certain measures.

 Wait for IRB response.
 The IRB review process takes time.
 Please allow two weeks before contacting our office for follow up.
 You can monitor your study progress in Cayuse Human Ethics.

 Receive IRB approval.
 Once your study receives IRB approval, you need to download the official stamped version of consent documents to use in your study.